santhosh-7777/XYZ-AI/README.md

 # XYZ-AI

-### Intelligent, Role-Aware, Multilingual AI School Assistant
+### Role-Aware, Multilingual AI School Assistant

-XYZ-AI is a modular AI-powered school assistant that provides personalized, secure, and actionable assistance to Students, Parents, Teachers, and Principals through a unified text and voice interface.
+XYZ-AI is a modular AI-powered school assistant that provides personalized, secure, and actionable assistance to Students, Parents, Teachers, and Principals through a text and voice interface.

-The system combines:

-- Role-Based Access Control (RBAC)
-- JWT authentication
-- Multilingual intent understanding
-- Semantic intent classification and entity extraction
-- Tool-based backend actions
-- Persona-aware response generation
-- Conversational context and follow-ups
-- Explicit confirmation for state-changing actions
-- Human escalation
-- Speech-to-text and text-to-speech
-- Multilingual interaction
-- AI-assisted natural-language responses
-- Secure backend authorization
+**Scope note:** This submission implements the XYZ AI application layer only.
+The four ERP portals referenced in the assignment (student-portal, parent-portal, management-portal, staff-portal) are represented here as mock backend services (`backend/app/services/`) backed by PostgreSQL, standing in for those external systems.
+XYZ AI's own responsibility — intent understanding, RBAC, tool orchestration, confirmation, persona-aware response generation — is what this repo implements.

 Core architectural principle: